-The contract costs includes the carrying amount of a signing bonus amounting to €954,239 (2017: €1,272,319) granted to a key management personnel of METS during 2016 subject to vesting period.
+The contract costs include the carrying amount of a signing bonus amounting to €636,160 (2018: €954,239) granted to certain key management personnel of METS during 2016 subject to vesting period.
 This signing bonus originally amounted to €1,590,401 and started being amortised over a period of five years, from the date of commencement of the contract on 1 January 2017.